Jahia/moonstone/src/components/MultipleLeftRightSelector/MultipleLeftRightSelector.md

 #Goal

 Use two lists to select multiple values.
-Be able eto use drag and drop to move items from one list to another and reorder.
+Be able to use drag and drop to move items from one list to another and reorder.